-Trade and other receivables are initially recognised at fair value and subsequently, where necessary, remeasured at amortised cost using the effective interest method.
-A provision for impairment of trade receivables is established when there is objective evidence the Group will not be able to collect all amounts due according to the original terms of the receivables.
-The Group only holds trade receivables with no financing component and which have maturities of less than 12 months at amortised cost and has therefore applied the simplified approach to expected credit loss.
+Trade and other receivables are initially recognised at fair value and subsequently, re-measured at amortised cost using the effective interest method.
+A provision for an expected credit loss on trade receivables is established when there is objective evidence the Group will not be able to collect all amounts due according to the original terms of the receivables.
+The Group only holds trade receivables with no financing component, and which have maturities of less than 12 months at amortised cost and has therefore applied the simplified approach to expected credit loss.